cairo-book/cairo-book/src/ch99-02-02-contract-dispatcher-library-dispatcher-and-system-calls.md

 ### Calling Contracts using the Library Dispatcher

-Below's a sample code on calling contracts using the Library Dispatcher.
+Below's a sample code for calling contracts using the Library Dispatcher.

 ```rust,noplayground
 {{#include ../listings/ch99-starknet-smart-contracts/listing_99_08_using_library_dispatcher.cairo:here}}